-I work with social change advocates to make our world a more just place while spreading beauty and joy.
+I work with social change advocates to foster healing while making our world a more just, joyful, and beautiful place.

 I won the inaugural SONY South Asian Social Services Award in 2008 for my community-based leadership fighting violence against women.
-I serve as a content expert in community-based solutions to violence, intimate violence, economic justice, immigrant rights, language access, policy advocacy, racial justice, and media including non-profit film & digital communications.
+I serve as a content expert in community-based solutions to intimate violence, economic and racial justice, immigrant rights, language access, and policy advocacy.

 My current consulting practice includes: